pig detector and pig detection system

 What Is Pig Tracking?

-HPS Pigs are typically used in pipelines with diameters of between 25 mm (1-inch) to 200 mm (8-inches).
+HPS Pigs are typically used in pipelines with diameters ranging from 25 mm (1-inch) to 200 mm (8-inches).
 They’re deployed in a wide range of applications; from food and drink to household products, personal care, paint, pet food and many more.
-In these applications, it is rarely necessary to track pigs along the entire length of the pipeline.
-Instead, the systems monitor whether a pig has passed one or more predetermined key points.

-Please note, although some of the principles are similar, the pig tracking technology used to track and locate pigs in large diameter pipes, such as those used in the oil and gas production and supply industries, is different.
+Please note, while some principles may overlap, the technology used for pig tracking in large diameter pipes, such as those found in the oil and gas industry, differs significantly.
 If you’re looking for information about large bore utility pig tracking systems, you can find more information on the Pigging Products and Services Association website, for example in this article.

 Types of Pig Tracking